Home > Europe > Ireland > Dublin Layover Guide: What to Do on an Overnight or Long Stopover

 Exploring Dublin During an Overnight Layover

-Arriving in Dublin at 2:00 PM on Aer Lingus, I had ample time to explore the city before my early morning departure to Chicago the following day.
-I checked my bags at the airport and ventured into Dublin, eager to experience its unique charm.
+Arriving in Dublin at 2:00 PM on Aer Lingus, I had enough time to explore the city before my early morning departure to Chicago the next day.
+If you have a long layover in Dublin, especially one that includes an overnight stay, it’s absolutely possible to see some of the city’s top highlights without feeling rushed.

 The combination of a well-rested flight home and the opportunity to see a new city made my overnight layover in Dublin a highlight of my trip.
-Plus, with pre-clearance in Dublin, the process was seamless and stress-free, allowing me to enjoy my flight exploring without worrying about customs upon my return to the United States.
+Plus, with U.S. pre-clearance at Dublin Airport, the process was seamless and stress-free, allowing me to enjoy exploring without worrying about customs upon my return to the United States.

 Boarding an Aer Lingus A320 - Budapest to Dublin